johnsonstephan/smart-contract-security-researcher-portfolio/vulnerabilities-and-safeguards/insecure-randomness/randomness-guessing/README.md

 ## 6. <a name='Files'></a>Files

 - [`RandomVulnerabilitiesGuessing.sol`](./RandomVulnerabilitiesGuessing.sol): The main contract for the game, allowing users to guess a number and win the pot if their guess is correct.
-- [`RandomVulnerabilitiesGuessing-tests.js`](./OpenWave-tests.js): Test file containing tests for the game contract.
+- [`Attack.sol`](./Attack.sol): The attack contract, allowing the attacker to drain the game contract of its funds.
-- [`Attack.sol`](./SampleERC721.sol): The attack contract, allowing the attacker to drain the game contract of its funds.
+- [`RandomVulnerabilitiesGuessing-tests.js`](./RandomVulnerabilitiesGuessing-tests.js): Test file containing tests for the game contract.